Ebin94/Customer-Churn-Prediction-/README.md

 # 📉 Customer Churn Prediction with MLOps

+📉 Customer Churn Prediction with MLOps
-## 📌 Overview
+📌 Overview
-A production-ready Machine Learning system that predicts customer churn for a telecommunications company.
-This project goes beyond building a model in a Jupyter Notebook—it demonstrates how to train, package, serve, and consume a machine learning model using modern MLOps practices.
-Built with Scikit-Learn, FastAPI, Streamlit, and Docker.
+A production-grade Machine Learning system for predicting customer churn in telecommunications, built to demonstrate a full MLOps lifecycle — from model training and feature engineering to containerised API serving and interactive inference.
+The pipeline is implemented using Scikit-Learn for modelling, FastAPI for backend inference, Streamlit for the front-end dashboard, and Docker for containerisation and reproducibility.

-## 💼 Business Problem
+💼 Business Problem
-Customer churn (cancellation of service) is a significant challenge for telecommunication companies.
-Because acquiring a new customer is significantly more expensive than retaining an existing one, predicting which customers are at a high risk of canceling allows businesses to proactively target them with retention strategies (e.g., discounts, personalized support), thereby reducing churn and increasing revenue.
+Customer churn represents a critical revenue leakage problem in telecommunications.
+Given that customer acquisition costs typically outpace retention costs by a significant margin, early identification of high-risk customers enables targeted intervention — retention offers, personalised outreach, or service adjustments — before cancellation occurs.
+This system operationalises that identification by exposing a trained classification model as a real-time REST API, allowing downstream business systems to query churn probability at the individual customer level and trigger automated retention workflows accordingly.

 ## 🏗️ Architecture